AndongW/611project/README.md

 make report.html
 ```

 Step 4.
+To view the report, locate and click the `report.html` file and choose "View in Web Browser".

+(Step 5.)
 To build artifacts specifically, execute the same command as the one in Step 3, just replacing `report.html` with the artifact path.
 For example, to build the first plot in the report, execute the following.

 ```
 make figures/poprock.png
 ```

-Step 5.
+(Step 6.)
 To start over, repeat Step 1 to clean the environment.

 ## Try-Catch